TheMesocarp/aika/README.md

 # aika
 An attempt at a high-performance Discrete Event Simulator (DES), built in Rust!

-> Work In Progress, Do Not Use Yet
+> Work In Progress, changes are unstable

 ## what for?